 Snow Leopards and other wildlife of Spiti Valley

 February is the time when you can plan a trip to Spiti Valley for wildlife spotting, especially the elusive big cat called the Snow Leopard !!
 Other wildlife you can also spot in winters in Spiti Valley.
 You just need the courage and heart to make such a trip.

 If you really understand the above challenges and are still interested to spot a snow leopard in Spiti Valley coming winters, well give me a shout out on my Instagram account in a DM and I will connect you with the very best in such tours.

 Lastly, the breathtaking snowy vistas of Spiti in February will blow your mind and heart away.
 All the pain and suffering of harsh cold conditions and treacherous drives will go away with its first sight.

 The vast expanse of landscapes, boundless snow buried vistas will not let you settle without joy and excitement.
 You will keep wishing to stay there forever, but dreams do come to an end.

 9 Day Itinerary for Spiti Valley in February

 It is not like that every month the itinerary for Spiti Valley will be different in a year.
-However, for when making a trip to Spiti Valley in winters, you may take care of certain points.
-I have highlighted some special tips in below itinerary for Spiti Valley trip in February.
+However, when making a trip to Spiti Valley in winters, you may take care of certain points.
+I have highlighted some special tips in the below itinerary for Spiti Valley trip in February.

 Day 1 – Delhi – Shimla/Narkanda